tdunning/sample/README.md

 # Dependencies

-The sample data has no dependencies.
+The sample data itself has no dependencies.
 To generate new or additional data, you will need to install `log-synth` in a directory adjacent to this directory and have duckdb available.
 See the README in the `synth` directory for more information.